 We also offer an International Foundation Programme with a January/February start.
 Please visit the course page for further information.

-- British Council GREAT Scholarship: China, India, Kenya, Malaysia, Nigeria, Thailand
+- British Council GREAT Scholarship: China, Ghana, Kenya, Malaysia, Pakistan.
+Thailand

 - Many Schools offer their own scholarships for international students, so please refer to the School pages for further information.